coder7475/model-training-with-modular-workflow/README.md

 pip install -e .
 ```

 This will run the setup.py file to initialize the project and save metadata.
-Make sure you have `requirements.txt`,
-`README.md` file ready.

 ### Directory Structure